 Every Mind Matters give expert advice and practical tips to help you look after your mental health.

-- freephone 116 123
+- Call 116 123 for the Samaritans

-Second Step provide mental health and wellbeing services to help people take the next steps in their recovery.
-They provide practical help and emotional support tailored to each individual.
+- Second Step provide mental health and wellbeing services to help people take the next steps in their recovery.
+They provide practical help and emotional support tailored to each individual

-Changes Bristol provide free peer support to any adult suffering from mental distress.
-This includes weekly in-person and online support as well as a telephone befriending service.
+- Changes Bristol provide free peer support to any adult suffering from mental distress.
+This includes weekly in-person and online support as well as a telephone befriending service

 You may be thinking about getting a new job or developing your skills.